-Reading about ramraiders smashing through a wall to steal 5 cars from Evans Halshaw was an interesting case.
+Reading how ramraiders smash through a wall and steal 5 cars from Evans Halshaw was an interesting case.

-This came to my attention through a Facebook page that I am a moderator for that is a platform for disgruntled customers of Evans Halshaw.
+This came to my attention through a Facebook page that I am a moderator for, which is a platform for disgruntled customers of Evans Halshaw.

 The thieves used vehicles for ramraiding on the forecourt after being present for 3 hours.
 No alarms were triggered, and Evans Halshaw believes the security measures in place were sufficient to not hold them liable at all.

 This customer came to this Facebook forum seeking advice as Evans Halshaw refused to accept liability and said that she needed to claim on her own insurance!
 Incredible isn’t it?